 It’s called the Heights of Crownridge, located on the far North Side by the Crownridge Canyon Natural Area.
-Jen found out about it after a concerned resident emailed her photos of a long vertical crack in a huge wall in the middle of the subdivision.
+Jennifer Hiller found out about it after a concerned resident emailed her photos of a long vertical crack in a huge wall in the middle of the subdivision.

 Jennifer and I had written a bunch of stories about the problems with retaining walls in San Antonio.
 After Jen got the tip, we drove to Crownridge over the weekend with baby Sophie sleeping in the car.
 The subdivision was unfinished — streets were completed but only a handful of homes had been built.
 There were no lawns.
 Just sun-baked dirt and rock.

 And there are a lot of tall retaining walls.
 The one the tipster alerted Jen to is huge:

 And sure enough, there was a long, very noticeable crack on the northern section.
 This is part of the crack:

 Jen sent an open records request to the city for more information about what was going on at the Heights of Crownridge.
 A couple weeks ago we sat down in an office of the city’s Planning and Development Services Department to read a stack of letters and engineering plans related to all the retaining walls in the unfinished subdivision.

 No engineering plans had yet been received for the big wall we checked out.
 (I later interviewed Scott Rozier, the owner of Rosch Co., which built the wall with the crack.
 He stood by his work.)

 But there were problems with other walls.
 Going through the documents, Jen and I had a case of deja vu.
 It turned out some of the same people involved with the wall at Rivermist also designed and built a wall that later cracked at the Heights of Crownridge.